Street Art in Singapore: Bras Basah Complex Wall Mural

 It’s a different way of seeing, and honestly, it’s what makes my private tours unique.

-When you zoom in, you notice things most people miss — the brush strokes, the weathering of paint, how a mural interacts with the surrounding objects or walls.
+When you zoom in or close up shot, you notice things most people miss — the brush strokes, the weathering of paint, how a mural interacts with the surrounding textures.
 Sometimes, it’s the way a line curves around a pillar.
-Other times, it’s how a color contrasts with the concrete.
+Other times, it’s how a color contrasts with the concrete, the details of the art work that the artist puts in the effort in it.

-To me, this is the Art of Seeing.
 You’re not just a tourist snapping “check-in” pictures.
-Or what the Chinese called “ 打卡“ (Dǎkǎ) You’re engaging with the environment, slowing down, and allowing details to surprise you.
+Or what the Chinese called “ 打卡“ (Dǎkǎ) You’re engaging with the environment and the art, by slowing down, and allowing details to surprise you.
+That’s part of an art.

 Of course, Bras Basah Complex is just one example.
 In my custom private photography tours, you can choose where you want to go and what you want to explore.
 Maybe you’re into the iconic cityscape at Marina Bay.
 Maybe Little India’s vibrant colors call to you.
 Or perhaps you’d like to mix them all together — Chinatown, Kampong Glam, and Bras Basah in one longer route.